flomnes/optiflow/README.md

 #### Usage

-Five examples can be found in the file run_case.sh.
+Seven examples can be found in the file run_case.sh.
 The general syntax is
 ```
 FreeFem++-nw main.edp [--config numconfig] [--resu resfolder] [numerical parameters]
 ```